Greenlane and KushCo Announce Commencement of Proxy Solicitation in Connection with their Previously Announced Merger

 KushCo to hold special meeting virtually on August 26, 2021 at 12:00 PM ET, for its shareholders to vote to approve the proposed merger

-Shareholders of Greenlane and of KushCo are encouraged to visit www.greenlanekushcotogether.com for consolidated information regarding the proposed transaction
+Shareholders of Greenlane and of KushCo are encouraged to visit www.greenlanekushcotogether.com or consolidated information regarding the proposed transaction

 If approved, the Transaction will establish a leading ancillary cannabis company serving a premier group of customers, including many of the leading multi-state-operators and licensed producers, top smoke shops in the United States, and millions of consumers globally.
 Should approval be obtained from the shareholders of both Greenlane and KushCo, and if the other closing conditions are satisfied or waived, the Transaction is expected to close in the third quarter of 2021.